photo Mark Lloyd

 FOR SALE, A VENDRE AND AVAILABLE FOR CHARTER

-In 2010, the wind energy company Gamesa came onboard as supporters and a re-evaluation of the design was undertaken in a number of areas.
-As a result, Gamesa underwent a significant refit at Green Marine in the UK.
+In 2010, the wind energy company Gamesa came onboard as title sponsorenabling a full re-evaluation of the design.
+As a result, Gamesa underwent a significant refurbishment and refit at Green Marine in the UK.
 Primary work undertaken included fitting tiller steering, a new cockpit and coachroof, as well as a significantly lighter Future Fibres triple spreader classic rig.
 As a result of these modifications Gamesa entered the 2012/2013 Vendee Globe with a very high power to weight ratio, displacing only 8032kg and with an IMOCA measured righting moment of just under 34,000 kgm, some 2000 kgm more than allowed by the rule for the latest generation of IMOCA 60s.